MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 1. Go to **Solution Explorer** and select your project.
 1. Right-click the menu and select **Teams Toolkit** > **Prepare Teams App Dependencies**.

-   If prompted, sign in with a Microsoft 365 account.
+   If prompted, sign in to your Microsoft 365 account.
+You'll receive a message that Teams app is successfully prepared.

+1. Select **OK**.

 1. Select **F5** or select **Debug** > **Start**.
 1. Select **Add**.
 The message extension is added to Teams.